Yunnanyi Airport: History

-During World War II, the original Yunnanyi Airport (also known as Yunnani or Siangyun Airfield) and was used by the United States Army Air Forces Fourteenth Air Force as part of the China Defensive Campaign beginning in September 1944.
-The airfield was primarily used by transport (C-46 Commando, C-47 Skytrain) squadrons arriving from India after flying over "the Hump".
-The transport aircraft unloaded supplies and equipment for the Chinese forces, primarily being food and ammunition.
+After Japan cut off the vital Allied Burma Road logistics line in 1942 during the Second Sino-Japanese War, the airfield was primarily used by transport squadrons operating C-46 Commando and C-47 Skytrain flying from India over "the Hump" until the opening of the Ledo Road in 1945.
+The transport aircraft unloaded supplies and equipment for the Chinese forces, mainly being food and ammunition.
+The original Yunnanyi Airport (also known as Yunnani or Siangyun Airfield) was used by the United States Army Air Forces Fourteenth Air Force as part of the China Defensive Campaign beginning in September 1944.
 In addition, USAAF F-4 (P-38 Lightning) aircraft flew combat reconnaissance missions over Japanese-held areas from the airport in late 1944 and early 1945.
 The Americans closed their facilities at the airport in July 1945.